 Trask believes the software was an important factor in CSI being selected for the Disneyland project, which was among the company’s largest.
 “It gave us a competitive advantage, because it showed Disney that we had fully thought through their needs and demonstrated how we would put the equipment together,” Trask says.
 “The folks we were dealing with were not scaffold people, so they would have no idea what the structure would look like until it was complete.
 Being able to provide them with a point of reference was massively helpful.”

-Trask says crafting detailed 3D models in Scaffold Designer has helped CSI beat out the competition to win other jobs as well, since it gives customers a clearer picture of what equipment will look like on site.
+Trask says crafting detailed 3D models in Avontus Designer has helped CSI beat out the competition to win other jobs as well, since it gives customers a clearer picture of what equipment will look like on site.
 “It’s a sales and coordination tool for us.
 We can take it to customers and say: This is what the scaffold is going to look like installed around your structure,” Trask says.
 “We’ve found it massively beneficial.”

-Scaffold Designer has also helped CSI erect projects more quickly and accurately.
+Avontus Designer has also helped CSI erect projects more quickly and accurately.
 “On fairly complex or unique projects, it helps us build more efficiently,” Trask says.
 “It gives the foremen a good concept overall of how the equipment will go together.”

 Trask knows there is no single reason that hundreds of customers have selected CSI to complete thousands of jobs.
-From safety to experience, “there’s a combination of factors,” he says, “and Scaffold Designer is a piece of the puzzle.”
+From safety to experience, “there’s a combination of factors,” he says, “and Avontus Designer is a piece of the puzzle.”